stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

-Well there you go!
+Well, there you go!
 Asked and answered.
 Right.

 #### BEN